• Retail

 Metropolitan Market Crown Hill

 Cushing Terrell partnered with longtime client, Metropolitan Market, to bring their global-inspired take on grocery to the rapidly transforming Crown Hill neighborhood of North Seattle.
-Their new location transformed a 30+ year-old building into a beautiful, modern shopping destination—one that both fits the context of the up-and-coming neighborhood and ties into Metropolitan Market’s brand.
+Their new location transformed a more than 30-year-old building into a beautiful, modern shopping destination — one that both fits the context of the up-and-coming neighborhood and ties into Metropolitan Market’s brand.

-An adaptive reuse project, the 38,200 sq. ft. building underwent significant improvements to bring about a modern, warm, and friendly aesthetic.
-The project comprised significant renovations to the south and west facades, and a full interior build-out including the addition of partition walls, interior finishes, new fixtures, and equipment installation.
-Significant improvements were also made to the loading dock to enhance delivery speed, safety and efficiency.
-The city also required new electrical, water and gas services, which were adeptly incorporated into the design.
+An adaptive reuse project, the 38,200 sq. ft. building underwent significant improvements to bring about a warm, welcoming, and friendly aesthetic.
+The project comprised significant renovations to the south and west façades and a full interior build-out, which included the addition of partition walls, interior finishes, new fixtures, and equipment installation.
+Significant improvements were made to the loading dock to enhance delivery speed, safety, and efficiency.
+Additionally, the city required new electrical, water, and gas services that were adeptly incorporated into the design.

 The limitations of the existing site, a required change-of-use permit coupled with strict local codes, and site disturbance regulations were constraints that pushed the design team to approach the project with creativity and focus.